 - 1. Open to both military and civilian personnel as long as they meet eligibility criteria listed in Section IV.
 Entry must be a portfolio profiling the work credited to one individual.
 Products with more than one name in a byline or credit line will be disqualified. - 2.
 Submit entry as a portfolio within the DVIDS Awards interface module. - 3.
-Entry will consist of five products (refer to Appendix C for product descriptions): - a.
-One print story (Must be either a commentary, feature story, information story or one story of a series.) - b.
-One video story - c.
-One photo (Must be either a news photo, feature photo, portrait or one photo from a photo series.) - d.
-Two products of the candidate's choice. - 4.
-Other requirements: - e.
-Follow entry criteria listed in Section V. - f.
+Entry will consist of five products (refer to Appendix C for product descriptions): - 4.
+One print story (must be either a commentary, feature story, information story or one story of a series). - 5.
+One video story. - 6.
+One photo (must be either a news photo, feature photo, portrait or one photo from a photo series). - 7.
+Two products of the candidate's choice. - 8.
+Other criteria: - a.
+Follow entry criteria listed in Section V - b.
 Only one of the candidate's choices may be a photojournalism product (3-5 photos and a story), but it must be on a topic or event different from the other products in the portfolio.
-Only one photojournalism product may be entered as part of the portfolio. - g.
-None of the candidate's choices may be a photo series. - h.
+Only one photojournalism product may be entered as part of the portfolio. - c.
+None of the candidate's choices may be a photo series. - d.
 Do not extract and submit component elements of a product as a candidate's choice if that product in its entirety is being submitted by the entrant to this or another category.
-For example, do not extract and submit as a logo or other graphic from a multimedia product if the entire multimedia product is being submitted as a candidate's choice to this or another category.
-This rule, however, does not prohibit individuals from submitting a graphic element extracted from a team-produced video, a multimedia product or a video credited to another person, but the extracted element must be the work of the entrant and it must have been uploaded and published to DVIDS as a separate file.
+This rule, however, does not prohibit individuals from submitting a graphic element extracted from a team-produced video, a multimedia product or a video credited to another person, but the extracted element must be the work of the entrant, and it must have been uploaded and published to DVIDS as a separate file. - e.
+Music used in videos must be licensed through a unit subscription, or with written consent from the artist.
+This licensing information must be annotated in the DVIDS caption.
+Individual licenses are not authorized for DVIDS products and could result in the upload being taken down. - f.
+See Appendix F for policy compliance checklist.

-B. Civilian Graphic Designer of the Year
+Category B: Civilian Graphic Designer of the Year